 - From the U.S.: four communities of four participants each

-A total of four teams from the U.S. and five teams from Germany have been selected to participate in the 2017 program, representing nine communities total.
+A total of four teams from the U.S. and five teams from Germany were selected each year to participate in the program, representing 27 communities total.

-WCTE includes 10-day visits to each country during which participating communities are involved in meetings with leaders in the field of immigrant integration, meeting with refugees, drafting action plans, and learning about local and national immigration policies.
-In addition to the participating communities, the capital cities of both countries are visited to facilitate high-level meetings with government and NGO representatives
+WCTE included 10-day visits to each country during which participating communities were involved in meetings with leaders in the field of immigrant integration, meeting with refugees, drafting action plans, and learning about local and national immigration policies.
+In addition to the participating communities, the capital cities of both countries were visited to facilitate high-level meetings with government and NGO representatives

 Costs and Logistics

-There is no financial cost to participate in the Exchange.
-The Welcoming Communities Transatlantic Exchange provides roundtrip transatlantic flight, accommodation and transportation, health/accident insurance during travel, and per diem for basic expenses like food while abroad.
-Participants will gain professional contacts, trainings, and new ideas that can benefit their communities.
+There was no financial cost to participate in the exchange.
+The Welcoming Communities Transatlantic Exchange provided roundtrip transatlantic flight, accommodation and transportation, health/accident insurance during travel, and per diem for basic expenses like food while abroad.
+Participants gained professional contacts, trainings, and new ideas that can benefit their communities.

 For Participating Communities

 The Welcoming Communities Transatlantic Exchange is open to any city with at least 100,000 residents.
 Smaller cities/counties may also apply as a consortium if there are clear geographic reasons for doing so.
 Applications from cities that are part of Welcoming America’s Welcoming City and County Network are given special consideration (U.S. applicants).